Men’s Group

 No prior therapy experience is needed — only a willingness to explore and engage authentically in a safe, supportive environment.

-Both facilitators bring warmth, clinical expertise, and extensive experience in group dynamics, relationship-focused therapy, and emotional growth work.
-Together, they create a space that encourages authenticity, safety, and meaningful change.
+Michael brings warmth, clinical expertise, and extensive experience in group dynamics, relationship-focused therapy, and emotional growth work.
+Michael creates a space that encourages authenticity, safety, and meaningful change.

 Michael Grisonich, Registered Provisional Psychologist

-Book your free consultation today to explore whether this group is right for you — and take the first step toward more genuine connection and self-awareness.
+Book your free consultation today to explore whether this group is right for you — and take the first step toward more self-awareness and alignment.

 FAQ